 One component of both ESRD and kidney cancer that often goes overlooked is the financial cost of treatment.
 “For patients not covered by health insurance, kidney cancer treatment typically costs $15,000 to $75,000,” revealed CostHelper.
 Meanwhile, ESRD can cost upward of $75,000 to treat, according to the American Journal of Managed Care.

 Fortunately, there is financial assistance for kidney patients.
-Programs like Fifth Season Financial’s Funds for Living and Giving (FLAG) program allow patients to borrow against their existing life insurance policies.
+Programs like Fifth Season Financial’s Funds for Living Program allow patients to borrow against their existing life insurance policies.
 These funds can be put to use covering treatment and other medical bills, providing much-needed relief during a harrowing time.
-FLAG funds don’t have to be used for medical expenses — there are no restrictions.
-If you’re a patient with ESRD or kidney cancer facing financial hardship, our FLAG program may be the answer.
-Call (866) 459-1271 or visit https://www.fifthseasonfinancial.com/flag-program/ for more information.
+Funds For Living funds don’t have to be used for medical expenses — there are no restrictions.
+If you’re a patient with ESRD or kidney cancer facing financial hardship, our Funds For Living Program may be the answer.
+Call (866) 459-1271 or visit https://www.fifthseasonfinancial.com/funds-for-living-program/ for more information.